nextflow-io/training/docs/basic_training/intro.md

 ## Modify and resume

-Nextflow keeps track of all the processes executed in your pipeline.
+Nextflow keeps track of all the processes executed in your workflow.
 If you modify some parts of your script, only the processes that are changed will be re-executed.
 The execution of the processes that are not changed will be skipped and the cached result will be used instead.

-This allows for testing or modifying part of your pipeline without having to re-execute it from scratch.
+This allows for testing or modifying part of your workflow without having to re-execute it from scratch.

 For the sake of this tutorial, modify the `CONVERTTOUPPER` process in the previous example, replacing the process script with the string `rev $y`, so that the process looks like this: